 If the applicant is under 18.
-A third party to be a trustee of the tenancy and satisfactory evidence that the applicant can pay the rent, such as proof of earnings, or an adult guarantor.
+Confirmation that there is a third party to be a trustee of the tenancy (evidence is not required at application stage),satisfactory evidence that the applicant can pay the rent, such as proof of earnings, or an adult guarantor will be required at offer subject to the offering landlord's own procedures.